 - Indicate where the sink and other appliances land

-- What is the material of your existing countertop?
+- What is the material of your existing countertop piece?

-- What is the thickness of your existing countertops?
+- What is the thickness of your existing countertop piece?

-- Do you have back splash with the countertops?
+- Do you have a backsplash with the countertops?

 - Does your backsplash go all the way up to the upper cabinets?